Robust Routing in Interdependent Networks: Reliability of a pair of paths

 Consider two paths $P^1 = s - v_1^1 - v_2^1 - \dots - v_{m_1}^1 - t$, $P^2 = s - v_1^2 - v_2^2 - \dots - v_{m_2}^2 - t$ between a pair of nodes $(s,t)$.
 We study the event that at least one node in $P^1$ and at least one node in $P^2$ both fail.
 Let $F_i^k$ denote the event that all the supply nodes of $v_i^k$ fail, and let $F^k$ denote the event that the $k$-th path fails, $k \in \{1,2\}$.
 Then $F^1 \cap F^2 = \cup_{1 \leq i \leq m_1, 1 \leq j \leq m_2} (F_i^1 \cap F_j^2)$.
 For simplicity of presentation, let $F^{\text{both}}= F^1 \cap F^2$ and $ F_{ij} = F_i^1 \cap F_j^2$.
 Let $S_{ij}$ denote the union of supply nodes of $v_i^1$ and $v_j^2$.

 To decide whether two paths are $d$-failure resilient, we consider the number of supply node failures that lead to the event $F_{ij}$, and denote the number by $d_{ij}$.
 Then $d = \min_{1 \leq i \leq m_1, 1 \leq j \leq m_2} d_{ij} - 1$.
 Moreover, let $\bar m$ be the number of pairs of nodes, one from each path, such that each pair of nodes in total have $d + 1$ distinct supply nodes and any two pairs do not have the same set of $d + 1$ supply nodes. (\Ie, $\bar m$ combinations of $d + 1$ supply node failures each disconnect both paths.)
-The next theorem formalizes the connection between the reliability of two paths and $d$. \iftechreport{}{The proof follows the same manner as that for Theorem \ref{th:singleGeneral} and can be found in the technical report \cite{report2}.}
+The next theorem formalizes the connection between the reliability of two paths and $d$.

-\begin{thm} If every supply node fails independently with probability $p \leq \epsilon /(m_1 m_2)$, then the probability that two $d$-failure resilient paths with lengths $m_1, m_2$ both fail satisfies $(1 - \epsilon) \bar m p^{d+1} \leq \Pr(F^{\text{both}}) \leq (1 + \epsilon) \bar m p^{d+1}$. \end{thm} \iftechreport{ \begin{proof} First consider the events $F_{ij} = F_i^1 \cap F_j^2$, $1\leq i \leq m_1, 1 \leq j \leq m_2$.
+\begin{thm} If every supply node fails independently with probability $p \leq \epsilon /(m_1 m_2)$, then the probability that two $d$-failure resilient paths with lengths $m_1, m_2$ both fail satisfies $(1 - \epsilon) \bar m p^{d+1} \leq \Pr(F^{\text{both}}) \leq (1 + \epsilon) \bar m p^{d+1}$. \end{thm} \begin{proof} First consider the events $F_{ij} = F_i^1 \cap F_j^2$, $1\leq i \leq m_1, 1 \leq j \leq m_2$.
 Let $S_{ij}$ denote the union of supply nodes of $v_i^1$ and $v_j^2$.
 Then the event $F_{ij}$ occurs if and only if all the nodes $S_{ij}$ fail.
 By a similar argument as the proof of Theorem \ref{th:singleGeneral}, if $S_{i_1 j_1}$ is a subset of $S_{i_2 j_2}$, then $F_{i_2 j_2}$ occurs only if $F_{i_1 j_1}$ occurs, and $F_{i_2 j_2}$ is redundant.
 In the following we only consider $\mathcal S = \{S_{ij}|1 \leq i \leq m_1, 1 \leq j \leq m_2, \text{ none of $S_{ij}$ is a subset of another.}\}$.
 The cardinality of $\mathcal S$ at most $m_1 m_2$.

 By the inclusion-exclusion principle, $\Pr(F^{\text{both}})$ can be computed as follows.

 Since two paths are $d$-failure disjoint, the number of nodes in $S_{i j}$ is $d + 1$ for some $i\in\{1,\dots,m_1\}, j \in \{1,\dots, m_2\}$ while the number of nodes in all the other $S_{ij}$ is larger than $d + 1$.
 Let $\mathcal{S}_1 \subseteq \mathcal S$ be the union of the supply node sets, each of which contains $d+1$ nodes, and let $\bar m = |\mathcal{S}_1|$.
 The first term in Eq. (\ref{eq:inc2}) is at most $\bar m q^{d + 1} + (|\mathcal S| - \bar m) q^{d + 2}$.
 Therefore,